Having an online business sounds like a great idea. Yet for so many who go down this path, this business model doesn’t work.

 You can set it up with multiple options too.

 Personally, I use my own merchant account linked through eWay.
 However KartraTM doesn’t integrate with eWay at this stage.
 So in the meantime, I’ve set up both PayPal and Stripe integrations instead.

-The other point to note here is that KartraTM‘s shopping cart at this stage isn’t designed for physical products.
+The other point to note here is that, as mentioned earlier, KartraTM‘s shopping cart at this stage isn’t designed for physical products.
 You may be able to find a way to work around this but otherwise, if you sell physical products, you may want to use something different for your shopping cart for now.
-(Although I expect this will be improved over the coming months).
-The main reason for this is that KartraTM‘s shopping cart doesn’t yet allow customers to select multiple numbers of items to purchase.

 The KartraTM membership site builder is another feature I particularly like.
 You can create a membership site where users have their individual log-in details and can access online training or courses.

 It allows you to drip-feed content, which is often useful in online courses.
 Plus one of the best parts is that you can upload your content – videos, audios, images, text/PDF documents – direct to your KartraTM account.

 My first thought when I used this was, “Great!
 No more having to create an account with a video hosting service to upload your videos, then create the code to copy/paste into your membership site.
 Nope.
 This is all handled directly within your KartraTM account.”

 While that is the case, you do need to keep an eye on your bandwidth usage.
 If you have a lot of content being accessed by a lot of members, you may find you go over your bandwidth usage and so will need to pay an additional “overusage” fee.
 So if this happens with you, it’s worth comparing the cost of this additional fee against the cost of hosting your videos elsewhere.